-Until it was amended in 1964, the Hippocratic Oath taken by all medical professionals around the world included the promise that “I will give no sort of medicine to any pregnant woman, with a view to destroy the child.”
+Until it was amended in 1964, the Hippocratic Oath was taken by all medical professionals around the world and included the promise, “I will give no sort of medicine to any pregnant woman, with a view to destroy the child.”

 In October 2012, the Parliament of Uruguay decriminalized abortion for the first trimester of the pregnancy; maintained the exception of rape for the second trimester, and allowed the exceptions for a risk to the life of mother and fetal malformation for the third trimester.
 Among the several components of the new law there is a mandatory five day waiting period and there must be a formal request made by the mother to a counseling panel that includes a gynecologist, psychologist, and social worker.
 In addition, medical professionals were not forced to perform or facilitate abortions, as conscientious objections were recognized.

 Thereafter, it was up to Uruguay’s Ministry of Health to prepare an administrative decree that would offer guidelines regarding the practice of abortion.
 Yet the administrative decree that was later issued in 2012 by the Ministry of Health reinterpreted several components of the abortion law, including conscientious objection.
 In effect, according to the administrative decree, conscientious objection could only be invoked regarding the act of performing the abortion or administering a chemical abortifacient, but could not be invoked as to the preparatory and post-operative phases.